-The mandate of the DWYPD is to lead in socioeconomic transformation for the empowerment and participation of women, youth and people with disabilities through mainstreaming, advocacy, monitoring and evaluation.
-Over the medium-term period, the department aimed to continue focusing on strengthening the coordination of the national response to GBV; promoting responsive planning, budgeting, monitoring and evaluation in government; protecting the rights of people with disabilities; and supporting the participation of young people in the economy.
+The mandate of the DWYPD is to lead in socio-economic transformation for the empowerment and participation of women, youth and people with disabilities through mainstreaming, advocacy, monitoring and evaluation.

+Over the MTEF period, the department will continue to focus on strengthening the coordination of the national response to gender-based violence; promoting responsive planning, budgeting, monitoring and evaluation in government; protecting the rights of people with disabilities; and supporting the participation of young people in the economy.